viebel/codox-klipse-theme/README.md

-# codox-klipse-theme
-Klipse theme for codox
+# Automatically genererated live documentation.

+[codox](https://github.com/weavejester/codox) is a great tool for generating API documentation from Clojure or ClojureScript source code.

-You can make your `codox` documentation live and interactive with the [KLIPSE plugin](https://github.com/viebel/klipse).
+With the klipse theme for codox, you can make your `codox` documentation live and interactive powered by the [KLIPSE plugin](https://github.com/viebel/klipse).

+The prerequesite is that your library is either:

+- A clojurescript library
+- A portable clojure library that uses reader conditionals

 ## Usage
 Add this to your `dev-dependencies` in `project.clj`: